Jim Miller (outlaw): Bobbitt assassination and arrest

 Miller was contracted by local ranchers Jesse West and Joe Allen, through middleman Berry B. Burrell, for the murder of Allen Augustus "Gus" Bobbitt of Ada, Oklahoma, a cattle rancher and former Deputy U.S. Marshal.
 The murder was alleged to have been ordered either to acquire his land or because of a personal grudge.
 The fee was $1,700.
 On February 27, 1909, Miller chose a place of ambush, concealing himself near Bobbitt's ranch house.
 Bobbitt and his hired man, Bob Ferguson, arrived from town in their supply wagons.
 Miller shot Bobbitt in the side with both barrels from his shotgun.
 Bobbitt tumbled out of the lead wagon, and Miller left the scene on his way to Fort Worth, passing by Ferguson.
-Bobbitt's wife dashed out to check on her injured husband.
+Bobbitt's wife dashed out to check on her husband.
 Before dying, Bobbitt confirmed that he had been attacked by Miller.
 The murder was witnessed by Oscar Peeler, a 19-year-old cowhand who had accepted $50 to lead Miller to Bobbitt.
 Miller was arrested in Texas by a Texas Ranger and extradited to Oklahoma to stand trial alongside West, Allen, and Burrell.

 Death

-'Killer' Jim Miller, far left, wearing black hat, hangs from a livery stable rafter after lynching in Ada, Oklahoma, 1909.
+'Killer' Jim Miller, far left, wearing black hat, hangs from a livery stable after being lynched in Ada, Oklahoma, 1909.
 The others pictured are Allen, Burrell, and West.

 Ada residents knew that the evidence against the four suspects was not considered strong, leaving open the chance for acquittal.
-Because, weeks earlier, a man named Stephenson (a suspect in the November 3, 1907 murder of Town Marshal Rudolph Cathey in Pauls Valley, Oklahoma), had been acquitted on murder charges, some decided to take things into their own hands.
+As such, some decided to take things into their own hands.
 A lynch mob, reported by The Daily Ardmoreite as numbering 200 and by Associated Press as "...estimated from 30 to 40 in number..." broke into the jail "...between two and three o'clock..."
 Miller made two final requests: that his diamond ring be given to his wife and that he be permitted to wear his black hat while being hanged.
 Both requests were granted.
 He also asked to die in his black frock coat; this request was denied.
+Newspapers condemned the lynchings, but noted that a week earlier, a man named Stephenson, a suspect in the 1907 murder of Town Marshal Rudolph Cathey, had been acquitted of murder.